News & Articles

 Featuring ensemble member Francis Guinan

-David Makes Man (TV series, 2019–Present)
+David Makes Man (TV series, 2019–2021)

 Set in South Florida, this lyrical coming-of-age story centers on a teenage prodigy named David who lives in the projects but attends a magnet school for academically gifted youngsters.
+The series explores the intersection of Blackness and queerness, featuring a strong and vibrant found-family who nurture David as he navigates adolescence.

 Moonlight (2016)